baianat/hooper/docs/getting-started.md

 ## Breakpoints

-you can pass an array of breaking points to the carousal settings, to specify a custom settings for different viewport sizes, else it will fall to default settings
+you can pass an array of breaking points to the carousel settings, to specify a custom settings for different viewport sizes, else it will fall to default settings

 ```vue
 <template>